1stage/Aquarius-MX/src/rom/v2-0/readme.md

     - Action: This mathematical function returns the arctangent of the number.
 The result is the angle (in radians) whose tangent is the number given.
 The result is always in the range -pi/2 to +pi/2.
 ### EXAMPLES:

-his Statement appears to be unique to the Aquarius
 ---
 ## ON ERROR
 BASIC error handling function and codes